 Children between the ages of 6 months and 5 years may experience fever-induced convulsions (febrile seizures), which usually involve loss of consciousness and shaking of limbs on both sides of the body.

 If a seizure occurs:

 Most seizures stop on their own.
 Take your child to the doctor as soon as possible after the seizure to determine the cause of the fever.

 Although a fever is easy to measure with a thermometer, finding its cause can be hard.
 Besides a physical exam, your doctor will ask about symptoms and conditions, medications, and if you've recently traveled to areas with infections or have other infection risks.

 Your doctor may ask if you have been around someone with COVID-19 or have any other symptoms of COVID-19.

 Sometimes, you may have a "fever of unknown origin."
 In such cases, the cause could be an unusual or not obvious condition such as a chronic infection, a connective tissue disorder, cancer, or another problem.

-A person who needs this remedy during flu feels chilly and exhausted, along with an anxious restlessness.
+A person who needs this remedy during the flu feels chilly and exhausted, along with anxious restlessness.
 The person may be thirsty, but often only takes small sips.
 If the digestive system is involved, nausea with burning pain, or vomiting and acrid diarrhea may occur.
 If the flu is respiratory, a watery, runny nose with sneezing paroxysms and a dry or wheezing cough are often seen.
 The person's head usually feels hot, while the rest of the body is chilly.